marsmith/juicefeed/README.md

 # juicefeed

 The following info is a guide to setting up a basic node.js/express web server on a raspberry pi.
-A database will be created and populated with juice info from a cron script run every 15 minutes.
+UPDATE: database removed after bans from website.
 Additionally, an express server will be installed that hosts a static web page (Juice Feed) which queries the aforementioned database for juice infos and displays chronologically sorted, filterable juice info cards.

 ![Screen Shot](https://image.ibb.co/nqrZOA/Capture.png)